ankita3sinha/hello-world/README.md

 # hello-world
 Just another repository.
-I am a computer science engineering student at National Institute of Engineering, Mysuru.
+I was a computer science engineering student at National Institute of Engineering, Mysuru.
+I joined MicroFocus as a Software Development Intern.
 I love coding. <3